Vehrik/FarOut/Characters/3-Traits.md

 ### INTEGRITY
 #### COST: 1 Splice Points per 1 Integrity

-    All properties of a Trait (Damage, Capacity Damage, Core Boost) will be reapplied to the Target(s)/Volume at the beginning of every Round until the Trait's products are reduced to an Integrity of 0.
+    All destructive and/or consctructive properties of a Trait (Damage, Capacity Damage, Core Boost, Effect Challenege) will be reapplied to the anything touching the Trait's products at the beginning of every Round until the Trait's products are reduced to an Integrity of 0.

     If a Trait has even 1 point of Integrity, it implies that it produces some